CB890/Spanish-Digital-Escape-Rooms_1/README.md

   - Place a custom SVG at `assets/logo-airline.svg` (recommended height ~32px, width ≤120px).
 If the logo file is missing, the ticket shows the text fallback with the airline name.

+### Branding (DBS Mira logo on landing)
+- Place your school logo at `assets/dbs-mira-logo.svg` (preferred) or `assets/dbs-mira-logo.png`.
+- Recommended sizes: square or landscape, ~600–1200 px wide, transparent background if possible.
+The app auto-scales to ~220px desktop and ~160px mobile, preserving aspect ratio.

 ### Deploy to GitHub Pages
 1) Commit and push all files to the `main` branch of your repository.
 2) In GitHub: Settings → Pages.